-Of the total 216,527 Jackson County population, the estimated population who are Hispanic with LEP is 1.8%.
-(Other ethnicities having LEP but are less than 200 persons are French, Chinese and Vietnamese).
+Of the total 219,164 Jackson County population, the estimated population who are Hispanic with LEP is 2.8%.
+(Other ethnicities having LEP, numbering less than 200 persons, are: French, Chinese and Vietnamese).

-A portion of the map information was provided by the Rogue Valley Metropolitan Organization for the MPO Title VI update adopted in August 2016.
+(Maps provided by the Rogue Valley Metropolitan Planning Organization (RVMPO) for the MPO Title VI Plan.)